John Akomfrah: Career

-In 1982, he was one of the founders of the Black Audio Film Collective, which was active until 1998, dedicated towards examining issues of Black British identity through film and media.
-Handsworth Songs, the first documentary produced by the collective, with Akomfrah as director, focused on racial tensions in Britain in the 1980s.
-Incorporating archive material and newsreel, and making experimental use of sound, Handsworth Songs won seven international awards, among them the BFI John Grierson Award for Best Documentary.
+He was an influential creator in 1982, founding the Black Audio Film Collective, which was discontinued in 1998.
+In this organization, he and others focused on the backlash the Black community in Britain received and the mental toll of their identities being affected.
+In his films, Akomfrah experimented with sound to display the struggles the Black community in Britain face.

-In 1998, together with Lina Gopaul and David Lawson, his long-term producing partners, Akomfrah co-founded Smoking Dogs Films.
+In 1998, together with Lina Gopaul and David Lawson, his long-term producing partners, Akomfrah founded Smoking Dogs Films.

-From 2001 to 2007 he served as a Governor of the British Film Institute.
-From 2004 to 2013 he served as a governor of the film organisation Film London.
+From 2001 to 2007, he served as a Governor of the British Film Institute.
+From 2004 to 2013, he served as a governor of the film organisation Film London.

-Akomfrah has taught multiple courses at an academic institutions like Massachusetts Institute of Technology, Brown University, New York University, Westminster University, Princeton University.
+Akomfrah has taught multiple courses at academic institutions, including Massachusetts Institute of Technology, Brown University, New York University, Westminster University, and Princeton University.
 A tri-campus three-day event entitled "Cinematic Translations: The Work of John Akomfrah" was held in November 2013 at the University of Toronto, where he was artist-in-residence.
 A Harvard Film Archive critique of his work states: "Akomfrah has become a cinematic counterpart to such commentators of and contributors to the culture of the Black diaspora as Stuart Hall, Paul Gilroy, Greg Tate and Henry Louis Gates.
 In doing so, he has continued to mine the audiovisual archive of the 20th century, recontextualizing these images not only by selecting and juxtaposing them but also through the addition of eloquent and allusive text."

+Akomfrah's works are included in permanent collections of museums worldwide, including the Smithsonian's Hirshhorn Museum and Sculpture Garden, the Pérez Art Museum Miami, the Institute of Contemporary Art, Boston, among others.

-On 24 January 2023, it was announced that Akomfrah will represent the UK at the 60th Venice Biennale in 2024.
+On 24 January 2023, it was announced that Akomfrah would represent the UK at the 60th Venice Biennale in 2024.